Edgardo Vega Yunqué: Early years

 Edgardo Vega Yunqué was born in Ponce, to Alberto Vega, a Baptist minister, and Abigail Yunqué, and lived in Cidra, Puerto Rico, until his family moved to the South Bronx in 1949.
 Even as a child he loved to read, and became familiar with many of the great European works.
 His seminal influences included Miguel de Cervantes, Azorín, Borges, Unamuno, Lope de Vega, Victor Hugo, and members of the Generation of '27 literary movement.

 Upon graduating from high school in 1954, he joined the United States Air Force.
 During his free time Vega focused on reading and analysis of American literature, after finding a large collection of books at his sister's house.

-After Vega's Air Force service, he attended Santa Monica College, and eventually got his degree from New York University.
-Vega temporarily dropped out of school after the assassination of U.S. President John F. Kennedy, and worked in East Harlem as part of the war on poverty.
+After Vega was honorably discharged from the Air Force, he attended Santa Monica College, and eventually got his degree from New York University.
+Vega temporarily dropped out of school after the assassination of U.S. President John F. Kennedy, and worked in East Harlem as part of the War on Poverty.

 Personal life

 Vega was married to Pat Vega née Patricia Jean Schumacher on December 31, 1961; their marriage ended in divorce in 1997.
 They had three children: Alyson, Matthew, and Tim.
-Vega was also the stepfather of folk singer Suzanne Vega, whose hit "Luka" deals with the emotional and physical abuse she and her step-siblings allegedly suffered from Vega.
+Vega was also the stepfather of folk singer Suzanne Vega, whose song "Luka" deals with the emotional and physical abuse she said she suffered from Vega.

 Work

 Vega focused on writing since 1972 and published his first short story "Wild Horses" in Nuestra Magazine in 1977.
 He wrote fourteen novels and three story collections.
 He said that he often worked on several books at once and had no problem keeping track of them: Since my work is about people and my affection for them, I don't lose track of who they are just like I don't lose track of my children or other relatives and acquaintances.
 I have friends – and characters – whom I don't see for a long time, but as soon as we get together we pick up where we left off.

-Vega's literary influences were subtle and complex.
 In addition to William Faulkner, John Steinbeck, Ernest Hemingway, and the magic realist writers, he was heavily influenced by Holocaust literature and by the concern of the Irish members of his childhood neighborhood, for the independence and reunion of their native country.

 Vega's published fiction includes the novels The Comeback, Blood Fugues, The Lamentable Journey of Omaha Bigelow into the Impenetrable Loisaida Jungle, and No Matter How Much You Promise to Cook or Pay the Rent You Blew It Cauze Bill Bailey Ain't Never Coming Home Again.
 His short story collections include Mendoza's Dreams and Casualty Report, which were adapted for the stage and anthologized internationally.